nattapatb/MathExpress/README.md

 There are three levels of verbosity: `superbrief`, `brief`, `verbose`.
 In general `brief` is recommended.

-Filename should consist of several lines of LaTeX mathematical expressions.
+`filename` refers to the filename of a expression list which consists of several lines of LaTeX mathematical expressions.
 Any Non-LaTeX term will be left unprocessed.

 ## Example